debabratamalakar88/contentsnarenodeapi3a/nextjs-shadcn-app-1/README.md

 ### Global Client Management (Admin)

+**Base URL:** `/api/admin/clients`
+**Auth:** Requires admin Bearer token.

-When an admin is authenticated, the standard Client Resource API endpoints provide access to clients across *all* user accounts.
+When an admin is authenticated, these endpoints provide access to clients across *all* user accounts.

-- `GET /api/clients`: Returns all active clients from all users.
+- `GET /api/admin/clients`: Returns all active clients from all users.
-- `GET /api/clients/archived`: Returns all archived clients from all users.
+- `GET /api/admin/clients/archived`: Returns all archived clients from all users.

-Refer to the [Client Resource API Documentation](#-client-resource-api-documentation) section for request/response formats.
-The backend is responsible for handling the authorization logic to return global data for admins.
+The request/response formats for these endpoints mirror the [Client Resource API Documentation](#-client-resource-api-documentation), but the data scope is global.